Create a Magical Moon GardenExtend your time outdoors with a nighttime white garden oasis

 White variegation tinged with pink characterizes the foliage on this versatile shrub.
 Use as a background plant or to create separation between white-flowered plants.

-CHOOSING MOON GARDEN PLANTS
+CHOOSING MOONLIGHT GARDEN PLANTS

 A fairy figurine with gazing ball is the centerpiece of this all-white garden bed.
 Designer: Cheley Witte.
 Photo: Janet Loughrey.